opensourcery/Aurora/README.md

 This gives you a subtheme of the `arcturus` flavor.

 [Grunt](http://gruntjs.com/) is an awesome task automator for frontend development, so you should check it out.
 The Aurora system (and your subtheme) ships with some handy `grunt` utilities.
-Before you start with that, be sure to [install Node.js](http://nodejs.org/) first.
-Then, go into the theme's root folder and set up `bower` and `grunt-cli` on your system:
+Before you start with that, be sure to [install Node.js](http://nodejs.org/) first, then set up `bower` and `grunt-cli` on your system:

 ```bash
 sudo npm install -g bower